buda-base/buda-base/README.md

     http://localhost:13180/fuseki

 The command: `vagrant halt` will shut the instance down.
 After halting (or suspending the instance) a further: `vagrant up` will simply boot the instance without further downloads, and `vagrant destroy` will completely remove the instance.

+If running an AWS instance, after provisioning access the instance via `ssh -p 15345` and delete `Port 22` from `/etc/ssh/sshd_config` and `sudo systemctl restart sshd`.
+This will further secure the instance from attacks on port 22.